flyconnectome/ol_annotations/README.md

 This repository contains code and data to enable combined analysis of the *Drosophila* Optic Lobe neurons annotated in the [FAFB-FlyWire](https://codex.flywire.ai/) and Male CNS [Optic Lobe](https://www.janelia.org/project-team/flyem/optic-lobe) datasets.

+The most important output is this [matching table](data/olmatching.tsv) summarising the cell type to cell type matches between the male and female datasets.
+This is organised using the Nern et al. cell types as a reference and identifying the corresponding Schlegel et al or Matsliah et al cell types.
+The great majority of these matches are 1-to-1 but some are more complex.
+For further details, please consult the methods of the [Nern et al preprint](https://www.biorxiv.org/content/10.1101/2024.04.16.589741).

+As a convenience github allows you to query the matching spreadsheet and Neuroglancer scenes containing both datasets are available ([sample](https://neuroglancer-demo.appspot.com/#!gs://flyem-optic-lobe/v1.0/cross-dataset-comparison/Cm11a.json)), allowing direct comparison of matched neurons.

 ## Organisation

 The repository contains the following main folders